newell/newell.github.io/index.md

 # Welcome

-This site is for some of my personal projects and blogs.
+This site is for my personal projects and blogs.